VINNOVA funds two SciLife Innovation projects

 “The proactive and hands on support that we received from SciLifeLab made this cooperation possible”, continues Mårten Rooth and summarizes.
 “This is the kind of practical support that is critical for the success of SME’s“

 For SciLifeLab and the Dept of Applied Materials Science, this project will increase the understanding of how surface topography, chemistry and material size affect the biological response.
 Assoc.
-Prof. Marjam Ott, manager for the BioMat facility, says “SciLife Innovation is an important organization that can establish contact between companies and academia.
+Prof. Marjam Ott, manager for the BioMat unit, says “SciLife Innovation is an important organization that can establish contact between companies and academia.
 Within some disciplines, collaborations with companies come natural, whereas in others the research often stays at a basic science level.
 A close relation between academia and industry is rewarding both on a national and individual level and can lead to new and innovative technology solutions.
 We are grateful to VINNOVA for giving us the opportunity to work in this exciting and new collaboration together with Candix AB”

 The second funded project aims to verify a prototype for specific measurement of the protein glicentin and thereby increase knowledge around glicentin and its potential role in the development of obesity related type 2 diabetes in children.
 This is a collaboration between Mercodia AB and Prof. Peter Bergsten at SciLifeLab and Dept of Medical Cell Biology at Uppsala University that received 391.500 SEK from VINNOVA.